ist-dresden/www-composum-com/README.md

-[Docker image](https://hub.docker.com/repository/docker/composum/featurelauncher-composum) with Composum Pages to play around, try how editing works or perhaps have a look at our all new [Composum AI](https://github.com/ist-dresden/composum-AI). :-)
+[Docker image](https://hub.docker.com/repository/docker/composum/featurelauncher-composum) with Composum Pages to play around, try how editing works or perhaps have a look at our all new [Composum AI](https://github.com/ist-dresden/composum-AI). :-) You will find the site at /content/ist/composum/home in Pages.

 Please keep in mind that this is only sometimes updated from [www.composum.com](https://www.composum.com/), so the better source for information is there.